shamsheedali/gitex-nigeria/README.md

 ## 🚀 Overview

-This section is where you can briefly describe what your `gitex-nigeria` project is all about!
+This section is briefly describe what `gitex-nigeria` project is all about!

 ---